space-contributes/arby-audio_3d/README.md

 By downloading, installing, or using Arby Audio 3D, you agree to the terms in **[LICENSE.md](./LICENSE.md)**.
 This project is for **educational and ethical testing only**.

+All trademarks, service marks, and logos associated with Dolby Atmos and IMAX Audio are the property of their respective owners.
+This project/material is not affiliated with, endorsed by, or sponsored by Dolby Laboratories or IMAX Corporation.
+All rights reserved by their respective trademark holders.
+Any use of these names or technologies is for educational, research, or demonstration purposes only and does not imply any official association.

 💡 Contributions welcome!
 Use the **main branch** or create a branch with your name and submit a pull request.